 This one was probably my favorite!
 You can also order these on Amazon.

 All I did was slice them up with a knife into small chunks.
-I made the mistake of trying to "pulse" then in the blender to bread some chunks and all it did was pulverize them into dust.
+I made the mistake of trying to “pulse” them in the blender to break some chunks and all it did was pulverize them into dust.

 Take the time and cut them yourself!